Eyewa/eyewa-go-lib/tracing/amqp/README.md

 # amqp

 This pkg provides `tracing` decorators for the `github.com/streadway/amqp` pkg.
-It decorates the `Consume` and `Publish` methods on a `amqp.Channel`.
-Every `amqp.Publishing` and `amqp.Delivery` message has it's headers modified to enable the propagation of a trace.
+It decorates the `Consume` and `Publish` methods of an `amqp.Channel`.
+Every `amqp.Publishing` and `amqp.Delivery` message has it's headers extracted/injected to enable the propagation of trace context across services.

-This pkg is mostly used internally within `rabbitmq` implementation in the `brokers` pkg.
+This pkg is mostly used internally within the `rabbitmq` implementation of the `brokers` pkg.

 # How to use

-### Trace All Deliveries
+### Wrapping The Channel Consume Function

 ```go
 package main